“Life’s most urgent question is: What are you doing for others?”

 Are you interested in discussing specific opportunities and ways to connect with volunteer organizations?
 Or maybe you’re not sure where to start but know that you want to give back to your community in some way.
 Schedule an appointment with our staff today!

-Join WOU’s volunteer email list to learn about upcoming one-time and ongoing volunteer opportunities, alternative break announcements, and ways to engage with local community partners.
+Join WOU’s volunteer email list to learn about upcoming projects, ongoing volunteer opportunities, and ways to engage with our local community partners.

 Do you have a group volunteer project coming up?
 If so, CPP can connect you with local community partners in need of help.
 Submit a request form to our office so we can better assist you.